protontypes/open-sustainable-technology/README.md

 - [text2sdg](https://github.com/dwulff/text2sdg) - Multi-system analysis package that identifies SDGs in text, opening up the opportunity to monitor any type of text-based data.
 - [SDG Detector](https://github.com/Yingjie4Science/SDGdetector) - Identify and visualize 17 Sustainable Development Goals and associated 169 Targets in text.

+### Population and Poverty
+- [wopr](https://github.com/wpgp/wopr) - An R package and Shiny application to provide API access to the WorldPop Open Population Repository.
+- [censusdis](https://github.com/censusdis/censusdis) - A Python package for discovering, loading, and analyzing U.S. Census demographic, economic, and geographic data and metadata with access to the full collection of data and maps the U.S. Census publishes via their APIs.

 ### Sustainable Investment
 - [Integrated Valuation of Ecosystem Services and Tradeoffs](https://github.com/natcap/invest) - A family of tools for quantifying the values of natural capital in clear, credible, and practical ways.
 - [The REgional Model of INvestments and Development](https://github.com/remindmodel/remind) - A modular open source multi-regional model incorporating the economy, the climate system and a detailed representation of the energy sector.